Survey-Buddy/surveybuddy-frontend/README.md

 #### **2. Loops and Iteration**

 - Iterative logic is applied in key areas of the application, such as:
-  - Mapping over datasets to dynamically generate UI elements (e.g., survey lists, form inputs).
+  - Mapping over datasets to dynamically generate UI elements (e.g., survey lists).
   - Iterating over responses from the database to format or filter data for specific question result charts and graphs.

 #### **3. Error Handling**